-I – Irresistible Grace: that those whom God has called (i.e the elect) cannot resist His grace, but must always respond.
+I – Irresistible Grace: that those whom God has called (i.e. the elect) cannot resist His grace, but must always respond.

-Now, it’s not my intention to debate on the 5 points of Calvinism here.
-From experience, most Calvinists are very quick to cut off contact with anyone that questions their doctrines.
-The command to “keep the unity of the Spirit in the bond of peace” is not familiar to many of them (Eph.
+It’s not my intention to debate on the 5 points of Calvinism here.
+From experience, most Calvinists are quick to cut off contact with fellow Christians on that basis.
+The command to “keep the unity of the Spirit in the bond of peace” is not much familiar to many of them (Eph.
 4:3).
-I find such attitudes to be unreasonable and immature.
+However, I find such attitudes to be unreasonable and immature.

-I have fine Calvinist friends and mentors, and I believe a number of them are true Christians.
-But there are some alarming claims leading Calvinist authors have make.
-For example:
+I have fine Calvinist friends and mentors, and I believe a number of them are true Christians, but there are some alarming claims leading Calvinist authors have made:

 “Calvinism stands today as the great citadel of historic orthodoxy” (Singer G. John Calvin: His Roots and Fruits, 28)

 “[Calvinism is] firmly based … upon the Word of God” (Seaton W. The Five Points of Calvinism, 17)

-“[Calvinism] is the only system which is true to the Word of God.”
-(Kenneth and Crampton, Calvinism, Hyper Calvinism and Arminianism, iv)
+“[Calvinism] is the only system which is true to the Word of God” (Kenneth and Crampton, Calvinism, Hyper Calvinism and Arminianism, iv)

 “Calvinism is certainly no easy system to master.
 But in addition to being difficult to understand, Calvinism is often the subject of grave misunderstanding...”

 A “young man” can understand the Bible and thereby “cleanse his ways” (Ps.
 119:9).
-The entrance of God’s Word “giveth light and understanding unto the simple” (vs 130).
+The unfolding of God’s Word “gives light; it gives understanding to the simple” (vs. 130).
 Timothy, as a child learnt the Scriptures at home from his mother and grandmother (2Tim.
 1:5).
-So, if Calvinism is difficult to understand or master, the logical conclusion is that it’s not firmly based on God’s Word as claimed.
+Therefore, if Calvinism is difficult to understand or master, the logical conclusion is that it’s not firmly based on God’s Word.

 Arthur Constance in The Sovereignty of Grace (p.
 302) wrote: “Calvinism is the Gospel and to teach Calvinism is in fact to preach the Gospel.”